Julia Budd: 2022 season

-Budd faced Genah Fabian on May 6, 2022 at PFL 3.
+Budd faced Genah Fabian on May 6, 2022, at PFL 3.
 At weigh-ins, Fabian missed weight for her bout, weighing in at 160.8 pounds, 4.8 pounds over the lightweight non-title fight limit.
 She was fined 20 percent of her purse, ineligible to win playoff points, given a walkover loss, and was penalized one point in the standings.
 Budd received a walkover win regardless of bout outcome but was eligible to gain stoppage points.
 She lost the bout via unanimous decision.

-Budd was scheduled to face Kayla Harrison on July 1, 2022 at PFL 6.
+Budd was scheduled to face Kayla Harrison on July 1, 2022, at PFL 6.
 However, a week before the event, Budd pulled out due to injury.

-Budd faced Aspen Ladd on November 25, 2022 at PFL 10.
+Budd faced Aspen Ladd on November 25, 2022, at PFL 10.
 She lost the bout via split decision.

 2023 season

-Budd will start of the 2023 season against Larissa Pacheco on April 7, 2023 at PFL 2.
+Budd started the 2023 season against Larissa Pacheco on April 7, 2023, at PFL 2.
+She lost the fight by unanimous decision.

+Budd faced Martina Jindrová on June 16, 2023, at PFL 5.
+She won the fight via unanimous decision.

+Budd was scheduled to face Kayla Harrison at PFL 10 on November 24, 2023.
+However, Budd was removed from the fight that she "refused to fulfill her contractual obligation" and was replaced by Aspen Ladd at a catchweight of 150 pounds.
+She was subsequently released from the promotion.

+Global Fight League

+Budd was scheduled to face former UFC Women's Bantamweight Champion Holly Holm in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, the first two GFL events were postponed indefinitely.

 Personal life

 Budd is married to former MMA fighter Lance Gibson and step-mother of current Bellator lightweight fighter Lance Gibson Jr.